zwliew/notes/blog/2022-05-23-self-studying-nus-cs-year-one.md

 CS2100 covers how simple CPUs work.
 Topics include the C language, the MIPS architecture, processor datapath and control, boolean algebra, logic circuits, pipelining, caching, and performance analysis.

 At the moment, I am not sure of a good replacement for this course.
 While there are several supplementary reference textbooks used in the course, I have not read them enough to recommend them.

-That said, online cheatsheets like [Bernard's](https://bernardteo.me/nus/CS2100%20Reference.pdf) provides a decent overview of the course material.
+That said, the official course notes are [online](https://www.comp.nus.edu.sg/~adi-yoga/CS2100/) and they're decent.
+[Bernard's cheatsheet](https://bernardteo.me/nus/CS2100%20Reference.pdf) also provides an overview of the course material.

 ## CS2106 (Introduction to Operating Systems)